How to identify the dead cone in the top-quark jet: Kinematics

-such that $ R_X^2=X^2+Y^2= (\Theta^2/\Theta_0^2)$.
-In our presentation of angular scatter plots we present the distributions after rotation around the top-quark direction, so that the B hadron points into the negative X direction.
-This is achieved by replacing all azimuthal coordinates $\phi$ by
+Finally, this yields the coordinates $X$ and $Y$ in Eq. \eqref{XYdef} in the plane perpendicular to the top-quark direction used for our angular scatter plots.
+In these plots, we present the distributions after rotation around the top-quark direction, so that the B hadron points into the negative X direction.
+This is achieved by replacing all azimuthal angles $\phi$ by